doctorfree/MusicPlayerPlus/markdown/mppinit.1.md

 library to the Beets media management system.

 Invoked with the `metadata` argument, *mppinit metadata* updates the Beets library with analyzed and retrieved metadata.
+If accompanied by the `-a` argument, AcousticBrainz is used to retrieve audio information rather than analyzing audio files with Essentia.

 Invoked with the `sync` argument, *mppinit sync* synchronizes the music library location across all configuration files.

 # COMMAND LINE OPTIONS

+**-a**
+: indicates use AcousticBrainz to retrieve audio information rather than using Essentia to analyze audio files

 **-d**
 : indicates install latest Beets development branch rather than the latest stable release (for testing purposes)